Hemorrhoids: Symptoms, Causes and Natural Support Strategies

 Arabinogalactan and DGL (deglycrrhizinated licorice extract) are two other powerful components that can be used in combination with L-glutamine to enhance digestive function.

 Arabinogalactan is a dietary fiber that stimulates antiviral and antibacterial effects on the gut.
-This polysaccharide supports gut microflora by contributing to the supply of short-chain fatty acids (SCFAs) which serves as an energy source for beneficial bacteria (11).
-DGL is an adaptogenic herb that also thickens the mucosal lining of the gut and aids against an unhealthy inflammatory response which can cause hemorrhoids (12).
+This polysaccharide supports gut microflora by contributing to the supply of short-chain fatty acids (SCFAs) which serve as an energy source for beneficial bacteria (11).
+DGL is an adaptogenic herb that also thickens the mucosal lining of the gut and aids against an unhealthy inflammatory response that can cause hemorrhoids (12).

 5. Bone Broth:

-Bone broth is dense with nutrients that improve digestion, prevent constipation and can support colon health.
+Bone broth is dense with nutrients that improve digestion, prevent constipation, and support colon health.
 Bone broth is an excellent way to hydrate the intestines and build bulk to stool helping it to soften and pass without increased staining and stress on veins.

 Consider supplementing your shakes and smoothies with bone broth protein.
-This protein powder is rich in amino acids and minerals such as glutamine, proline, hyaluronic acid, selenium, sulfur, magnesium and calcium.
-These nutrients help repair and strengthen the gut lining to promote optimal detoxification and maintain digestive and reduce inflammation.
+This protein powder is rich in amino acids and minerals such as glutamine, proline, hyaluronic acid, selenium, sulfur, magnesium, and calcium.
+These nutrients help repair and strengthen the gut lining to promote optimal detoxification, maintain digestion, and reduce inflammation.
 (8)

 6. Vitamin C with Bioflavonoids:

-Bioflavonoids improve vascular tone, decrease capillary permeability, improve lymphatic drainage, lower venous capacity and exhibit responses anti-inflammatory in nature.
-Bioflavonoids for hemorrhoid treatment was shown in a trial with 1514 people to decrease the risk of itching by 35%, recurrence by 47%, pain by 65%, and bleeding by 67%.
+Bioflavonoids improve vascular tone, decrease capillary permeability, improve lymphatic drainage, lower venous capacity, and exhibit responses anti-inflammatory in nature.
+Bioflavonoids for hemorrhoid treatment were shown in a trial with 1514 people to decrease the risk of itching by 35%, recurrence by 47%, pain by 65%, and bleeding by 67%.
 (5)

-Rutin is a citrus bioflavonoids that is best taken in combination with vitamin C. It is abundantly obtained from a plant based diet with lemons, grapefruit, asparagus and other fruits and vegetables.
+Rutin is a citrus bioflavonoid that is best taken in combination with vitamin C. It is abundantly obtained from a plant-based diet with lemons, grapefruit, asparagus, and other fruits and vegetables.

 7. Super Hydration For Good Digestive Health:

-Increasing oral fluids is one of the first most lifestyle changes recommended to patients struggling to find relief from their hemorrhoids.
-Optimal hydration improves lymphatic drainage and has total body inflammation reducing effects.
+Increasing oral fluids is one of the first lifestyle changes recommended to patients struggling to find relief from their hemorrhoids.
+Optimal hydration improves lymphatic drainage and has total body inflammation-reducing effects.

 Straining the abdomen and pelvic floor muscles while having a bowel movement may be easily treated by avoiding constipation.
 Hydrating throughout the day with purified water and herbal teas is a great way to loosen stool making having a bowel movement easier.